C/2015 G2 (MASTER) |

 The light curve chart below shows the estimated development of the comet's magnitude.
 Blue and black dots are visual and photometric CCD observations respectively from COBS or the MPC.

-The light curve is based on the absolute magnitude and slope parameter as calculated from the original MPEC, or the latest values provided by the minor planet center.
+The light curve is based on the absolute magnitude and slope parameter as calculated from an MPEC, or the latest values provided by the minor planet center.
 (11.00 + 5 log[∆] + 10.00 log[r]).
 The additional green curve shows the effect of forward scattering, occurring when the comet is between the earth and the sun, for a gas-to-dust light ratio δ90 of 0.30.
 (See Marcus 2007)

 The all-sky chart below shows the path of the comet over the same period as the light curve.
 The comet's current position is marked yellow.